uviclibraries/html-css/act-3.md

 <img src="images/act-3/htmlcolorcodes-demo.png" alt="htmlcolorcodes website example">

 - **<mark>Important</mark>**: make sure that you always include a hashtag `#` as part of the HEX code.
 - Now, let's make our `about.html` page a little more dramatic and change the colour of the whole page.
-What we are doing, really, is using CSS to add a colour value to the `<body>` tag, but since nearly all our HTML content appears between these tags, it effectively changes the whole page.
+What we are doing, really, is using CSS to add a colour value to the `<body>` tag, but since nearly all our HTML content appears between these tags, it changes the whole page.
-- Copy/paste the following code into your CSS file:
+- Copy/paste the following CSS in your `body` selector: `background-color: #59b1c2;'
+- Here is my example:

 ```
 body {